ketupia/ecspanse_state_machine/README.md

 ### Starting your state machine

 The default behavior is to automatically start a state machine.
-If you don't want that behavior, then you can 'set auto_start to false' and call `EcspanseStateMachine.start` when you're ready.
+If you don't want that behavior, then you can 'set auto_start to false' and call `EcspanseStateMachine.request_start` when you're ready.

-Auto start is the third parameter to EcspanseStateMachine.state_machine().
+Auto start is an option, the third parameter to EcspanseStateMachine.state_machine().

 ```elixir
     traffic_light =